tjnycum/PredicTrip/code/README.md

 For the code that actually drives the pipeline after its (virtual) hardware and software have been configured.

+Taking an inclusion list approach to specifying the columns of the input that are retained in the output should make the code more maintainable as it means the code only needs to be updated when reporting changes by the TLC alter the set of columns that _are_ of interest, rather than the (much larger) set _not_ of interest.

 # Notes

 Notes relocated from source code, pending potential clean up and integration here: